 The B&R is a raw steel bar, just like in the days of old.
-It’s manufactured by York Barbell in Canada and sold exclusively at Rogue Fitness for $295.
-This 20 kg barbell has a 29 mm shaft, a pair of sintered bronze bushings in each sleeve, and dual markings for both powerlifting and Olympic weightlifting.
+It was manufactured by York Barbell in Canada and sold exclusively at Rogue Fitness for $295, but Rogue took over production a year or two back making it no longer a York Bar – the price is unchanged.
+The 20 kg B&R has a 29 mm shaft, a pair of bronze bushings in each sleeve, and dual hash marks for both powerlifting and Olympic weightlifting.
 The knurl is moderate, but secure.

 There are a number of reasons why this bar works well for Starting Strength.
-For starters, the bare steel.
-It gives the shaft a very natural feel.
+For starters, it has a bare steel shaft, and bare steel has a very natural and grippy feel to it.
 Couple that natural, raw feel with the very nicely done knurl and you’ve got a bar that just stays securely in the hands, and does so without sharpness or discomfort.
-This nearly perfect grip is very important in a program in which 40% of the movements are heavy pulls.
+This overall perfect grip is quite important in a program in which 40% of the movements are heavy pulls.

-Additionally, the B&R has self-lubricating bushings that offer smooth, reliable sleeve rotation for years and years.
-Even if you lose some of the spin to chalk, dirt, and dust build up, just a little oil in each bushing once or twice a year will completely restore the spin.
-Also, this bar has a center knurl for squats; something too many companies are leaving off their bars lately.
+Additionally, the B&R has bronze bushings that offer very reliable sleeve rotation for years and years.
+Even if you lose some of the spin to chalk, dirt, and dust build up, putting a drop of oil in each bushing once or twice a year will completely restore any lost spin.
+The B&R also has a center knurl for squats; a feature many companies are leaving off their bars.

 Rogue Matt Chan Bar

-The Matt Chan Bar is another great option for the Starting Strength program.
-It’s a 190k PSI, multi-purpose (dual-marked) bar with a more aggressive knurl than most multi-purpose bars on the market, and a custom knurl pattern that gives your shins more smooth surface area for pulling deads and cleans.
-These knurling features along with the presence of a center knurl and added rigidity of a 28.5 mm shaft (vs 28 mm) makes the Chan feel very at-home when doing any of the static lifts.
+The Matt Chan Bar is another great bar for the Starting Strength program.
+It’s a 190k PSI, multi-purpose (dual-marked) bar with a more aggressive knurl than most multi-purpose bars on the market, and a custom knurl pattern that gives your shins more smooth surface area for pulling deadlifts and power cleans.
+These knurling features along with the presence of a center knurl and added rigidity of a 28.5 mm shaft (vs 28 mm) makes the Chan feel very at home when doing any of the Starting Strength lifts.

-As much as I like the B&R Bar, it’s the Chan that ultimately replaced it for all of my non-Olympic training.
-I’m not necessarily saying that the Chan is superior to the B&R, but I personally prefer it.
-I prefer it for a couple reasons, but mostly because I lean towards more aggressively knurled bars.
+As much as I like the York B&R Bar, it’s the Matt Chan Bar that ultimately replaced it.
+Now I am not necessarily saying that the Chan is superior to the B&R, but I do personally prefer it.
+I prefer it for a couple reasons, but mostly because I tend to lean toward more aggressively knurled bars; which the Chan is.
 That may not be for you though.

 Texas Power Bar (TPB)